UMAprotocol/launch-lsp/README.md

 ## Install system dependencies

 You will need to install nodejs v14 and yarn.
-If you are testing on local fork with ganache, you will need to use node v12.

 Note: these additional dependencies are required -- you may or may not have them on your system already: